Tractr/lines-juggler/README.md

 # lines-juggler

-A tool to work with the lines of a string.
+A tool to work with a string's lines.